 “I want you to work on a plan for me,” Wallace said, ending Jacky and Ehlo’s side jab at one another.
 “You could discuss the details of the layout with Cynthia when she’s back next week.”

-That was when the room went silence.
+That was when the room went silent.
 It wasn’t because Wallace had gestured for Jacky to stop targeting Ehlo.
 It was Ehlo freezing on his own, even paused his chewing.

 “Say something, man,” Wallace urged.

 “You’re kidding me, right?”
 Ehlo said at last.
 “I’m swamped.
 On top of that, there’s also the wedding plans.”

 Wallace had on his teasing smile again.
 “Come on, you dared me.”